Ovid/opensky-api/README.md

 my $flights = $api->get_flights_by_aircraft('abc9f3', $start, $end);
 ```

-Returns an instance of [WebService::OpenSky::Response::Flights](https://metacpan.org/pod/WebService%3A%3AOpenSky%3A%3AFlights). if `raw => 1` was passed
+Returns an instance of [WebService::OpenSky::Response::Flights](https://metacpan.org/pod/WebService%3A%3AOpenSky%3A%3AResponse%3A%3AFlights).
-to the constructor, you will get the raw data structure instead.

 The first argument is the ICAO24 transponder address of the aircraft you want.